cni-iisc/epidemic-simulator/README.md

 These subfolders in simulator contains:  1) the main calibration script (tune_model_CPP.py) that can be used to calibrate (tune) the cpp-simulator beta values to a given fatalities time series, and 2) plotting scripts that can be used to generate plots from the cpp-simulator outputs.

 ## `cpp-simulator/` - CPP simulator
 This folder contains the cpp-version of the simulator.
 The CPP simulator evolved from the JS simulator.
-Please read the README.md inside the folder for more details.
+Please read the [`cpp-simulator/README.md`](cpp-simulator/README.md) for more details.